robert7/QEverCloud/README.md

 Read doxygen generated [documentation](http://mgsxx.github.io/QEverCloud) for detailed info.

-The documentstion is also available as a .qch file which you can register with your copy of Qt Creator to have context-sensitive help.
+The documentation is also available as a .qch file which you can register with your copy of Qt Creator to have context-sensitive help.
 See *qch* subdir.

 ## Compatibility

-While the library initially supported Qt 4 it became too constraining so I've dropped the support.
-If you're stuck with Qt 4 you can use the previous version which is available through `qt4` branch.
+The library supports both Qt4 and Qt5 branches.

+### QtWebKit vs QWebEngine
+The library uses Qt's web facilities for OAuth authentication.
+These can be based on either QtWebKit (for Qt4 and older versions of Qt5) or QWebEngine (for more recent versions of Qt5).
+By default QtWebKit is used but that can be altered via qmake option CONFIG+=use_qwebengine.

+### C++11 features
-I do not use C++11 features directly but only through macros Qt 5 have like Q_DECL_OVERRIDE, Q_STATIC_ASSERT_X QStringLiteral and others.
-So QEverCloud supports any given compiler as good as Qt 5 supports it.
+These are not used directly but only through macros like Q_DECL_OVERRIDE, Q_STATIC_ASSERT_X, QStringLiteral and others + these macros are also backported to Qt4 version of the library.
+So the library should be usable even with not C++11-compliant compiler.

-Personally I test the library with MSVC2012 and MinGW 4.8 on Windows.
+The original version of the library was developer and tested primarily on Windows, I personally only have access to Windows machines from time to time and focus primarily on Linux support.

 ## How to compile

 QEverCloud depends on Qt only.
 So there is nothing special to compiling it.
+Only the decision whether to use QtWebKit or QWebEngine for OAuth needs to be done before building the library (see the note above).

 ## How to link